 There are still people who really don’t get the power an excellent inker has to take good art and make it amazing.
 Terry Austin makes everyone look better.
-Cockrum, Byrne, Smith, Davis.
-He has a great eye for line weight, shadows, face.
+Cockrum, Byrne, Smith, Davis, he elevates incredible art to something sublime.
+Austin has a great eye for line weight, shadows, face.
 John Byrne basically inks his own work now, and it shows.
 For one thing he is doubling his working time and that can lead to less than stellar art, for another his lines are too thin, it is close to literal tracing.

 Gerry Ordway and Dick Giordano are also favs.